reviewing invoice management

 2. Your company has multiple locations or offices

 Procurement often becomes decentralized during growth, and managing AP processes across multiple locations can wreak havoc on invoice payment timelines.
-These issues can lead to contract agreements that rob a business of buying power, duplicate invoices or payments across locations, and difficulty managing the logistics of receiving and paying for goods and services.
+These issues can lead to contractual agreements that rob a business of buying power, duplicate invoices or payments across locations, and difficulty managing the logistics of receiving and paying for goods and services.
 A spend management platform centralizes these activities across locations so your business can take advantage of the benefits of growth.

-AP and procurement teams produce a lot of data, and sharing that data across platforms unlocks the potential of your finance department to negotiate effectively and secure better outcomes.
+AP and procurement teams produce a lot of data, and sharing that data across platforms unlocks the potential of the finance department to negotiate effectively and secure better outcomes.
 A procurement platform with spend management tools breaks down data silos between departments and locations.
 It ensures everyone can access the best data to buy what they need and track spending.

 Get started